musiquethedev/Pokemon_Project/README.md

 # Pokemon Viability Analysis and Prediction Project Overview
-* Created a machine learning model that predicts whether a pokemon will be competitively viable
+* Created a machine learning model that predicts whether a pokemon will be competitively viable.
-* Scraped over 1000 rows of data from multiple pages on Serebii.net
+* Scraped over 1000 rows of data from multiple pages on Serebii.net.
-* Pulled and transformed additional data from the established open-source Pokemon Battle simulator Pokemon Showdown, through their API and their github
+* Pulled and transformed additional data from the established open-source pokemon battle simulator Pokemon Showdown, through their API and their github.
-* Performed in-depth analysis to understand how features are related and connected with viability
+* Performed in-depth analysis to understand how features are related and connected with viability.
-* Tested Logistic Regression, Decision Tree, Gaussian Naive Bayes, K Nearest Neighbors, Random Forest, Support Vector Machine, and Gradient-Boosted Tree algorithms with Stratified K-Fold Cross Validation to find which models to explore further
+* Tested Logistic Regression, Decision Tree, Gaussian Naive Bayes, K Nearest Neighbors, Random Forest, Support Vector Machine, and Gradient-Boosted Tree algorithms with Stratified K-Fold Cross Validation to find which models to explore further.
-* Optimized Logistic Regression, Decision Tree, Random Forest, and Gradient-Boosted Tree models with Cross-Validated Grid Search to arrive at the best model
+* Optimized Logistic Regression, Decision Tree, Random Forest, and Gradient-Boosted Tree models with Cross-Validated Grid Search to arrive at the best model.
-* Analyzed the best model's Permutation Importance, Partial Dependence, and Shapley Values to further understand the connections between the features and viability
+* Analyzed the best model's Permutation Importance, Partial Dependence, and Shapley Values to further understand the connections between the features and viability.

 ## Libraries and Resources Used
 Python Version: 3.9.13